StarSheriff2/Etch-a-Sketch-Project---Arturo/README.md

 # Screenshot
 ![screenshot](./app_screenshot.png)

 This virtual sketch board was built entirely from sractch.
 I used JS, HTML and CSS to build it.
-You can also change the size of your canvas by clicking on **clear canvas**.
+You can also change the pixel density in your canvas by clicking on **clear canvas**.

 ## Built With
 - Javascript, HTML, and CSS